 We can certainly learn lessons about perseverance from nature.
 Just think about the Tupac Shakur poem “The Rose That Grew from Concrete.”

 The poem reads:

 This activity is a fun way to practice components of Gabriele Oettingen’s WOOP strategy and help your child develop grit.
-You can also show your child pictures or real-life examples of the resilience and perseverance of nature, then connect these images to how your child lives his own life.
+You can also show your child pictures or real-life examples of the resilience and perseverance of nature, then connect these images to how your child lives her own life.

 5. Teach About Grit Through Literature